 Fishers on the Shore (0131-554-5666 www.fishersbistros.cu.uk ); The Shore (0131-553-5080 www.theshore.biz ); The Ship On The Shore (0131-555-0409 www.theshipontheshore.co.uk ); The King’s Wark (0131-554-9260 www.thekingswark.com )…all well worth the trip and with a great waterfront setting.
 My favourite and also that of most of the Edinburgh locals is Fishers - don’t even think of going without booking!
 They also have another branch in the centre of town (Fishers in the City) on Thistle Street, close to Princes Street (0131-225-5109).

-Loch Fyne Restaurant (0131-559-3900 www.lochfyne.com) – The original Loch Fyne restaurant has been an institution on the west coast of Scotland for years- we’re now lucky enough to have a branch on our doorstep.
+Loch Fyne Restaurant: (0131-559-3900 www.lochfyne.com) – The original Loch Fyne restaurant has been an institution on the west coast of Scotland for years- we’re now lucky enough to have a branch on our doorstep.
 Situated in a fantastic location overlooking Newhaven harbour with views out across the Firth of Forth- the great selection of mainly fishy dishes lives up to the reputation.
-The number 11 bus from town or Pilrig street will drop you on the doorstep!
+The number 11 bus from Leith Walk will drop you on the doorstep!

-The Gardener’s Cottage (0131-558-1221 www.gardenerscottage.co) – the latest addition to the dining scene-brunch, lunch and dinner (set dinner menu of 6 courses- around £35) offering a variety of fresh seasonal Scottish produce in a quirky atmosphere- originally the cottage for the gardener of Royal Terrace Gardens- and it even has vegetable patches in the front garden!
+The Gardener’s Cottage: (0131-558-1221 www.gardenerscottage.co) – the latest addition to the dining scene-brunch, lunch and dinner, offering a variety of fresh seasonal Scottish produce in a quirky atmosphere- originally the cottage for the gardener of Royal Terrace Gardens built in 1836- and it even has vegetable patches in the front garden!
 You may love or hate the bench style seating plan but you’ll certainly have an experience to remember.
 Recently opened on the top of Calton Hill, their sister restaurant, The Lookout (0131-332-1246 www.thelookoutedinburgh.co )is getting good reviews and with views across to the castle, for setting alone it will be worth the walk up the hill!

-Aizle Restaurant (0131-556-5888 www.aizle.co.uk )- If Gardener’s Cottage is to your taste then Aizle will more than please- situated on the south side of town on St Leonard’s Street, this husband and wife team deliver a confident 4 course tasting menu, seasonal and local, which more than delivers.
+Aizle Restaurant: (0131-556-5888 www.aizle.co.uk )- If Gardener’s Cottage is to your taste then Aizle will more than please- situated on the south side of town on St Leonard’s Street, this husband and wife team deliver a confident 5 course tasting menu, seasonal and local, which more than delivers.
 Open for dinner only, Wed-Sun.

-The Outsider (0131-226-3131)- a very stylish eaterie without the price tag so it’s always full to the rafters.
+The Outsider: (0131-226-3131 www.theoutsiderrestaurant.com )- a stylish eaterie without the price tag so it’s always full to the rafters.
 It’s located on George Fourth Bridge close to the Royal Mile and has stunning views to the castle- advance bookings needed every night of the week.
 This is one of my favourite choices.

-Steak (0131-557-0952 www.picardyplace.co.uk )- located on Picardy Place (set back from the roundabout at the beginning of Queen Street/top of Leith Walk).
+Steak: (0131-557-0952 www.picardyplace.co.uk )- located on Picardy Place (set back from the roundabout at the beginning of Queen Street/top of Leith Walk).
 If you like steak in all its guises then you’ll love this place.
 Cooked to your perfection with a fabulous and quirky selection of sides (truffle oil macaroni cheese!- yum!) and a great interior design which manages to make a large space very intimate.

-The Scotsman Hotel - North Bridge Brasserie (0131-622-2846 www.thescotsmanhotel.co.uk )- This hotel used to be the home of the Scotsman newspaper until it moved into purpose built offices recently and the building became a hotel.
+The Scotsman Hotel, North Bridge Brasserie: (0131-622-2846 www.thescotsmanhotel.co.uk )- This hotel used to be the home of the Scotsman newspaper until it moved into purpose built offices and the building became a hotel.
 The brasserie is the old reception area- wonderful marble columns set against a very contemporary glass staircase.
 Great for cocktails and the food?
-Great and not too pricey- ‘modern Scottish’.
+Not too pricey- ‘modern Scottish’.

-Contini Canonball (0131-225-1550 www.contini.com/contini-cannonball )- located jsut before the castle with one of the best views in the city right across the castle esplanade.
+Contini Canonball: (0131-225-1550 www.contini.com/contini-cannonball )- located just before the castle with one of the best views in the city right across the castle esplanade.
 But that’s no the only reason to book this latest food offering from the Continis of Valvona and Crolla fame.
 The setting is a beautiful high ceilinged room with contemporary food to match.

-Martin Wishart Restaurant (0131-553-3557 www.martin-wishart.co.uk )- certainly one of the most talked about restaurants in town, mainly due to its Michelin star rating, and as such its reputation as a sublime dining experience.
+Restaurant Martin Wishart: (0131-553-3557 www.martin-wishart.co.uk )- certainly one of the most talked about restaurants in town, mainly due to its Michelin star rating, and as such its reputation as a sublime dining experience.
 Located in Leith on the Shore- bookings always necessary!

 The Flying Fox- half way up Leith Walk, nice mixed crowd, funky interior which spills onto the pavement on nicer days, good pub food from a small open kitchen.